Last Updated on January 16, 2024 by Michela

 As you wander over the bridge to Castello Scaligero from where you parked your vespa (we can all dream,) you will meet the bright town center abundant with shops, restaurants, and people.

 Sirmione is on a peninsula that stretches out from the very south of Lake Garda towards the north, so whichever way you turn your head, there are stunning views.
-There are several parks that make perfect photo spots, as well as a walkway that encircles almost the entire peninsula!
+There is a walkway that encircles almost the entire peninsula!

 At the end of the peninsula is an archaeological site, the Grotte di Catullo.
 You can enter to visit the ancient ruins of a Roman villa dating back to the 1st century B.C. for 14 euros!

 Best Parking: Parcheggio Lungolago Diaz, Lungolago Armando Diaz, 25019 Sirmione BS